paulthp/TP_NGS_ClownFish_Paul/readme.md

 _var=$folder/*.fastq_ make a list with all the .fastq files of the folder

-_chmod +x script.sh_ give the right to use a script
+_chmod +x script.sh_ give the right to use a script _nohup ./script.sh >& nohup.script &_ run a script and put the informations in a file nohup.script

+_htop_ have a look at the current processes (precise) _ps_ have a look at the current processes (not precise)